-Each class has on average, one teacher and one teaching assistant to 30-35 children although this can vary slightly according to need and each cohort.
+Each class has on average, one teacher and one teaching assistant to 30 children although this can vary slightly according to need and each cohort.
 The class teacher plans for all the children in his/her class and is responsible for the overall assessment of their progress.
 Children are taught as a whole class, in small groups, partners or working independently.
-There are also 2 TA's are both trained TIS (Trauma Informed Schools- called Connect in school) practitioners and are trained to support children's social and emotional needs.
+There are also 2 additional intervention TA's that focus on particular groups and/or individuals throughout the school.
+These TA's are both trained Thrive practitioners and are trained to support children's social and emotional needs.